California launches earthquake early warning system it calls best in world

 Governor Gavin Newsom, who urged Californians to download the MyShake app on the anniversary of the devastating Loma Prieta earthquake on Oct.
 17, 1989, boasted the program was more sophisticated than early warning systems already used in Mexico and Japan.

-“The price of admission to live here is preparation,” the governor told a news conference in Oakland overlooking the freeway bridge built to replace one that collapsed during the Loma Prieta quake, which killed more than 60 people in the San Francisco Bay Area.
+“The price of admission to live here is preparation,” the governor told a news conference in Oakland, overlooking a freeway bridge built to replace one that collapsed during the Loma Prieta quake, which killed more than 60 people in the San Francisco Bay Area.

 “If millions of people (download the app) we will have points of contact, the ability to crowdsource information the likes of which no country in world has advanced,” Newsom said.